-Another type of assisted living in North Carolina is multi-unit assisted housing with services (MAHS), but the state does not have regulations on admission to these homes for people with dementia.
-ACHs, therefore, are probably the best bet for your loved one with Alzheimer’s disease or a related dementia.
+Another type of assisted living in North Carolina is multi-unit assisted housing with services.
+The state does not have regulations on admission to these homes for people with dementia.

-A memory care residence in North Carolina must provide specific details in writing to all residents, including:
+A memory care residence in North Carolina must provide specific details in writing to all residents.
+This includes:

 – All house rules and facility policies

 – The home’s procedures for filing a grievance

 – Resident contract details including costs for services and accommodations

 – A list of health needs or conditions that the home says it cannot meet

 Two assessments are required of new residents: an initial assessment within 72 hours of moving in, and a more complete assessment on Department-approved forms within 30 days (and then again annually).
 These assessments are performed by a medical professional working for the residence.
 Many memory care homes do not charge for the assessment, but there may be a community fee that covers all move-in costs, including assessing and things like deep cleaning and painting a new resident’s room.
 The assessment determines whether the home is an appropriate fit by determining whether they can handle your loved one’s medical and personal needs.
 This also creates a care plan that tells staff about the resident’s unique needs and preferences.
 Any residents who experience a change in their health status must be reassessed within 10 days of the change.

 People with the following conditions cannot be admitted into memory care:

 – Mental illness or alcohol or drug abuse